 - Truly conformal barrier layer

 What is Parylene Coating Used For?

-Parylene provides superior protection from moisture, corrosion, salt spray, solvents, airborne contaminants and many hostile environments.
+Parylene is a superior barrier layer that provides protection from moisture, corrosion, salt spray, solvents and airborne contaminants.
 It is chemically inert, ultra-thin, pinhole-free and conforms to components evenly and consistently.
-Due to parylene’s unique molecular-level deposition, this high level of protection is achieved with 10% of the mass than spray or dip coatings.
+Combined with its unique molecular-level deposition, this high level of protection is achieved with 10% of the mass than spray or dip coatings.

 Want to learn the ins and outs of parylene coating?

 Check out VSi’s comprehensive eBook “The Complete Guide to Parylene Coatings.”

 What you’ll learn: